BlogCustomer Feedback

 This is particularly important for SaaS businesses, which, on average, have a 5-7% churn rate

-And loyal clients are going to be more of a profit than potential new ones, who may abandon their subscription soon after purchasing.
-For SaaS companies, loyalty is the grounds for a successful business.
+Loyal clients will generate more profit than potential new ones, who may abandon their subscriptions soon after purchasing.
+For SaaS companies, customer loyalty is the foundation of a successful business.

 4. Customers who give high CES scores are likely to repurchase